 A good option is to venture into nature.
-Researchers in ecotherapy have found a link with spending time in nature and positive mental health.
+Researchers in ecotherapy have found a link between spending time in nature and positive mental health.

 The depression stage is not totally about suffering loss either.
-A change in life circumstance is a catalyst for anxiety and fear to surface.
+A significant change in life circumstances is a catalyst for depression to surface.
 This is common for people that are bereaving a spouse, pet or someone they spent a lot of time with.